Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6XD_Hardware_Overview.md

 * **5V_EXT_IN**:  When using EXT_5V_IN, remove the jumper from Int 5V EN to disable the onboard 5V regulator (see below for more details).
 The EXT_5V header also has a pin for controlling an external power supply.
 This allows for the board to be powered from 5V, with an external supply for VIN turned on and off as required.
 * **5V_SBC:** In some, limited, cases it may be desirable to power the board from the 5V output of a SBC connected to the SBC header.
 Note that the total power of the Duet+ peripherals must be factored into the SBC power budget.
 See notes below

 There is an array of jumpers to customise the 5V power setup as required:

 ![render of the area of the PCB showing the three 5V selection jumpers](/duet_boards/duet_3_mb6xd/6xd_5v_options.png =300x)

+> On the prototpye v0.1 Duet 3 Mainboard 6XD only the Int 5V En jumper header is fitted {.is-info}

 **Internal 5V only**
 ![jumper positions for using internal 5V regulator only](/duet_boards/duet_3_mb6xd/6xd_5v_option_int_en.png =200x)